aram-devdocs/GoudCompressor/README.md

 # GoudCompressor

 This repository provides a Rust- and WebAssembly-based compression library for text-heavy data like .txt and .json files.
 The library aims to significantly reduce file size to help minimize data transfer over the network.
+By providing a Node library, web developers can easily integrate this compression algorithm into their projects, allowing for smaller payloads and faster load times.
+The compression algorithm is lossless, meaning the original data can be fully reconstructed after decompression.
+The project is a proof-of-concept and may not be suitable for all use cases.

+## WARNING

+This project is a proof-of-concept and may not be suitable for all use cases.
+The compression algorithm is not optimized for speed and may be slow for large inputs.
+The compression ratio may vary depending on the input data.
+Please test the compression algorithm with your data to ensure it meets your requirements.
+The guarantee of lossless compression is based on the current implementation and may not hold for all inputs.
+Please use caution when integrating this library into your projects.

 ## Project Structure